syl20bnr/spacemacs/contrib/perspectives/README.md

 more `spacemacsy` approach and define them under out perspective map `<SPC> P`

+  (projectile-persp-bridge helm-projectile)
+  (setq projectile-switch-project-action 'helm-projectile)

 ## Persp-Projectile

-As the name suggests, this persp-projectile mode creates a new perspective once you switch to a new project with `<SPC> p s` you can enable it by putting `(require 'persp-projectile)` in your configuration files.
+As the name suggests, this persp-projectile mode creates a new perspective once you switch to a new project with `<SPC> p s`.
+It must be said that in the current implementation in order for this to work you must first open a custom-perspective like `SPC P o e` to go to the init.el in the spacemacs.

 If you are a helm person, and would rather use helm for projectile add this to your config as well: